APogue/APogue.github.io/_posts/posts/2024-08-18-UCLA-title-VI.md

 - Title VI training

-    - Optional, upon request workshop "Establishing Equity and Inclusion in the University Setting: Strategies, Resources and Best Practices."
-Involves some Title VI and code of conduct for faculty training purposes.

     - Title VI Power Point presentation students are shown at orientation

         - Block mentioned at the committee hearing that participation is approx 90% (find the source time)